Core

 Search

-chat = Chat(model)
+chat = Chat(m)

 res = chat("Search the web and tell me very briefly about otters", search='l', stream=True)